Logo

 Smoking - A Silent Killer.
 'Smoking is injurious to health' says the statutory warning on each and every packet of cigarettes to remind its consumer of the hazards of smoking.
 The government has done its duty by giving the warning, now it's upto the individual whether to take it seriously or let it vanish in the air like the smoke of his cigarette.

-As you know I am with you to talk about the dangerous effects Smoking- A silent killer.
+Answer.
+Answer: As you know I am with you to talk about the dangerous effects Smoking- A silent killer.
 Smoking Truly the silent killer of life.
 It is also a drain on your limited income. you.
 It is said that you feel relieved when you smoke.
 But this is just ours.
 Smoking.
 It does more harm than your imagination.
-It provides no relief from ants.